 Karim Al-Abbas set up Enlighten in 2011 in order to challenge the lack of critical thinking in education.
 For the last ten years, he has worked with clients in schools, universities and companies to help them think more quickly, learn faster and remember more.
 While the current trend in education centers on factual retention, Enlighten has been working throughout the UK to show schools that it is far more effective for their students to focus on how they work rather than what they know.

 From creativity to structured thinking, from verbal communication to speed reading, the cornerstone of Enlighten’s research is understanding how we really think and learn.

 Enlighten has become a world leader in contextualizing these ideas and delivering them to over a hundred UK schools, tens of universities and companies all over the world—from the National Bank of Kuwait and the European Parliament to startups and FTSE 100 companies.

-Qudwa Forum 2019's agenda, to include inspiring panel discussions, masterclasses, and networking opportunities with experts, will be announced soon.
+Qudwa Forum 2019's agenda includes inspiring panel discussions, masterclasses, networking opportunities with experts, and more.
+Explore the day's program now.

 Qudwa Forum 2019 features sessions that will inspire new conversations on classroom practices and innovative teaching.
 The program seeks to provide the resources teachers need to transform their teaching methods, classrooms, schools, and, eventually, their students and society.